Pirates of the Caribbean: Dead Men Tell No Tales: Music

-This was the first film in the series that Hans Zimmer did not compose the music for.
+This was the first film in the series (since the first) that Hans Zimmer did not compose the music for.
 Instead, the main composer is one of his protégés, Geoff Zanelli, who had worked on the previous four installments in the franchise.
 Zanelli said that Zimmer "redefined the sound of the entire genre" and considered it a great accomplishment to have worked with him and Bruckheimer.
 He used this experience with the franchise to build a new sound for the film.
 He stated that "you don't have to modernize the melodies, those are timeless," citing one example of how he tried to make the sound more modern by featuring an electric cello to create a menacing leitmotif for Captain Armando Salazar.
 This was also the first Pirates of the Caribbean score to feature mostly live percussion, as opposed to the programmed percussion in the prior scores.
 As it took more than a year for the film to start production following Zanelli being hired, he accompanied the script's evolution, and was familiar with the character arcs that he would need to translate in their theme songs.
 Zanelli always started writing the music on the piano, namely a synthesized orchestra.
 The film's soundtrack was released on May 26, 2017.

 Marketing

 A robust marketing effort helped promote Dead Men Tell No Tales.
 The film was first showcased at the Disney D23 Expo 2015, where Depp appeared in costume as Jack Sparrow and the film's logo was revealed, with Orlando Bloom confirmed to be starring in the film.
-A 240 page tie-in prequel novel expanding the backstory of the character Carina Smyth was also released, titled Pirates of the Caribbean: Dead Men Tell No Tales – The Brightest Star in the North: The Adventures of Carina Smyth.
+A 240-page tie-in prequel novel expanding the backstory of the character Carina Smyth was also released, titled Pirates of the Caribbean: Dead Men Tell No Tales – The Brightest Star in the North: The Adventures of Carina Smyth.
 The film was showcased at the 2016 Walt Disney Content Showcase in South Africa, where concept art, story details and on-set images were previewed.
+On April 26, 2017, Depp made a cameo appearance at Disneyland's Pirates of the Caribbean ride in an event to promote the film, surprising unsuspecting guests by portraying Jack Sparrow in place of one of the animatronics.